Program MakeMap

 Version 1.4.0 (October 18, 2021)

-Adapted for the PhotoSwipe skin version 5
+Adapted for PhotoSwipe skin version 5.

 Version 1.5.0 (May 20, 2022)